department-of-veterans-affairs/va.gov-team/platform/service-design/product-outline-service-blueprint.md

 ## Desired Business Outcomes

-The service blueprint provides stakeholders with a high-level view of insights research to highlight key areas where resources should be concentrated.
+The service blueprint provides stakeholders with a high-level view of insights research to highlight key areas warranting attention.

 ## Undesired User and Business Outcomes